Jets Fire HC Robert Saleh

 Rodgers’ 11th-hour endorsement of Saleh, downplaying the friction, did not do much good.
 The quarterback, whom a January report pegged as having an outsized influence in the Jets organization, will now work with Ulbrich while continuing to plug away in Hackett’s offense.
 The Jets had made a backchannel effort to install a veteran assistant to help Hackett after a rough 2023 (which followed the embattled coordinator’s woeful one-and-done as Broncos HC).
 Saleh had expressed reservations about Hackett last season but kept the Rodgers-backed OC as his offensive play-caller.

 It is also worth noting that Woody Johnson did not hire Saleh.
-Acting owner Christopher Johnson hired him, as Woody was finishing up a tenure as the country’s UK ambassador under then-president Donald Trump.
+Christopher Johnson, who served as acting owner during his brother’s ambassadorial stint, hired him.
+When Saleh was hired in January 2021, Woody was finishing up a tenure as the country’s UK ambassador under then-president Donald Trump.
 Christopher also hired Douglas in 2019, and the GM will likely need a quick turnaround to avoid an ouster of his own.

 Ulbrich, 47, coached at the Senior Bowl this year and received interest from the 49ers.
 The NFC West team sought to interview Ulbrich for its DC vacancy; Ulbrich played his entire NFL career with the 49ers.
 Saleh blocked the interview, as teams are permitted for contracted assistants regarding lateral moves.
 Now, Ulbrich will take a crack at filling Saleh’s post, as this Jets regime attempts to prevent full-scale change.

 Ulbrich worked as Falcons linebackers coach from 2015-18, overlapping with former Saleh boss Kyle Shanahan during part of that tenure.
-The ex-Dan Quinn staffer moved to DC in 2020, when Raheem Morris took over as the Atlanta interim boss.
+The ex-Dan Quinn staffer moved into Atlanta’s DC role in 2020, when Raheem Morris took over as Falcons interim boss.
 Saleh, as ESPN.com’s Jeff Darlington points out, is the third HC over the past 10 years to be fired in the wake of a London loss; he joins ex-Dolphins and Raiders leaders Joe Philbin and Dennis Allen in that regard.